Sociology and Criminology Student Awards

 - 2022: Olivia Ryder

-Recognizes a student in the Department of Sociology and Criminology for outstanding work in transnational sociology.
+Recognizes the student who best demonstrates outstanding work in transnational sociology.

 - 2023: Molly Freeman